 Benefits of Backyard Birds

-Your backyard birds are part of the local ecosystem, and attracting them to your yard means planning bird-friendly landscaping, adding fresh, clean water to the yard and choosing the best bird feeders and bird houses.
+Wild birds are part of the local ecosystem, and attracting them to your yard means planning bird-friendly landscaping, adding fresh, clean water to the yard, and choosing the best bird feeders and birdhouses.
 If you do these things, you will discover benefits such as:

-- Pest Control: Many birds eat a variety of insects, including aphids, mosquitoes, spiders and other bugs that may not be welcome in a yard or garden.
+- Pest Control: Many birds eat a variety of insects, including aphids, mosquitoes, spiders, grubs, slugs, and other bugs that may not be welcome in a yard or garden.
 Attracting birds encourages them to take advantage of this natural food source, eliminating the need for harsh chemical insecticides.

-- Weed Control: Finches, towhees and sparrows consume great quantities of weed seeds, making them effective landscapers to help control unwanted plants.
-Planting seed-bearing flowers for birds can also give them a natural food source to enjoy without needing frequent feeder refills.
+- Weed Control: Finches, towhees, and sparrows consume great quantities of weed seeds, making them effective landscapers to help control unwanted plants.
+Planting seed-bearing flowers for birds can also give birds a natural food source to enjoy without needing frequent feeder refills.

-- Food Sharing: Many fruit trees for birds are also great for birders, including apples, peaches, plums and pears.
-Planting these trees and berry-producing shrubs to attract birds will give backyard birders fresh, delicious fruit to enjoy after every harvest.
+- Food Sharing: Many fruit trees for birds are also great for birders, including apples, peaches, plums, cherries, and pears.
+Planting these trees and berry-producing shrubs to attract birds will also give birders fresh, delicious fruit to enjoy after every harvest.

 - Environmental Conservation: Bird-friendly landscaping makes use of native plants and available resources in environmentally conscious ways.
 Native plants use less water and are more resistant to diseases, making them better for the local ecosystem and requiring less work to maintain.

 - Increased Property Values: A home that is well-maintained with appropriate native landscaping that attracts birds has better curb appeal and good value for homeowners.
-This helps keep neighborhood values rising and is a great investment for home sales.
+This helps keep neighborhood values rising and is a great investment for home sales or rental markets.

 - Wildlife Conservation: As more habitats become threatened through development, attracting backyard birds provides a critical oasis for bird and wildlife conservation, both for local species and migrating birds.
 This helps preserve birds both in the yard and in the larger local environment.

-For many backyard birders, the best benefit of attracting birds is simply being able to enjoy them, but attracting them with proper landscaping and attentive care can lead to a range of other benefits that make enjoying the birds even more exciting and productive.
+For many birders, the best benefit of attracting birds is simply being able to enjoy them, but attracting them with proper landscaping and attentive care at home and throughout the neighborhood can lead to a range of other benefits that make enjoying the birds even more exciting and productive.